nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 ### Compilation

-When running in a new environment for the first time (local machine, Mahuika, Maui), the C code will have to first be compiled.
+When running in a new environment for the first time (local machine, Mahuika, Māui), the C code will have to first be compiled.
 The compiled code will be placed in a directory with the name of the library (by default this will be `libudf/`.